 Police are no longer like Car 54’s lovable Constables Gunther Toody and Francis Muldoun.
 In large part due to the Supreme Court’s willingness to slowly but surely replace the Fourth Amendment‘s “probable cause” requirement with “officer’s safety“, the police now believe that they are entitled to give you “commands”, and that your failure to immediately comply with any such “commands” entitle them to tase you, club you, spray you, arrest you, and, successfully procure your criminal prosecution for some “resistance offense”, such as violation of Cal.
 Penal Code Section 148(a)(1); “The Boot of the Police State.”
 This is not some left wing propaganda.
 This is today’s world in the United States.

-Because so many of today’s “peace officers” have actually been in “War Zones” for Uncle Sam (i.e. reservists activated for the Iraq and Afghanistan Wars), many of them think like military combatants in a war zone.
+Because so many of today’s “peace officers” have actually been in “War Zones” for Uncle Sam (Iraq and Afghanistan Wars), many of them think like they still are still in one.
 All too often today’s “peace officers” operate under the “rules of engagement” as if they were fighting a war.
+Police know that they can shoot and kill almost anyone who they want to and get away with it.
 The problem is, that save the extremely rare exception, there’s no one shooting back.

 The Los Angeles County Sheriff’s Department shot 15 unarmed people to death in 2010; all of the slayings being justified as perception shootings; a shooting based on a police claim that they perceived some potential danger, so they terminated the potential threat.
 The public has been exposed to so many video recorded police shootings, and so many of their peers (i.e. social media) and the Media have either condemned or defended these police outrages, that these days, juries usually ultimately find that if you don’t immediately comply with police orders (and without protest), that the police can use overwhelming force upon you.
 Juries are deferential to the “plight of the police officer” (a fiction in the sense that their job is really all that dangerous; working construction is much more dangerous than being a police officer).
 As each case comes to verdict, and after jury after jury excuse what the judges, the lawyers and the police all know is unlawful and outrageous conduct, those outrages now as a practical matter, become the new acceptable standard for police actions.